Be afraid, be very afraid

-This phrase originated in the 1986 horror film The Fly, written by the Canadian David Cronenberg and starring Jeff Goldblum (as Seth Brundle) and Geena Davis (as Veronica Quaife).
+This phrase originated as an advertising strapline for the 1986 horror film The Fly, written by the Canadian David Cronenberg and starring Jeff Goldblum (as Seth Brundle) and Geena Davis (as Veronica Quaife).
 The shortened expression 'be very afraid' was already in use in the USA prior to 1986; for example, it was used in the television series All My Children in 1970.

 The plot of The Fly has Brundle as a scientist experimenting with teleportation.
 The scientist is brilliant but eccentric and, naturally, the casting director thought of Goldblum.
 Just as naturally, before we get far into the film, the experiments begin to go wrong.